 - The budget should include a specific breakdown of funds being provided by UNHCR, other USG agencies, other donors, and your own organization.

-(f) Multi-Year Funding: Applicants proposing multi-year projects should adhere to the following guidance:
+(e) Multi-Year Funding: Applicants proposing multi-year projects should adhere to the following guidance:

-Applicants may submit proposals that include multi-year strategies presented in one year (12-month) cycles for a period not to exceed three years (36 months) from the proposed start date.
+Applicants may submit proposals that include multi-year strategies presented in one year (12-month) cycles for a period not to exceed two years (24 months) from the proposed start date.
 Fully developed projects with detailed budgets, objectives and indicators are required for each year of activities.
 Applicants should use PRM’s recommended multi-year proposal template for the first year of a multi-year application.
 Multi-year funding applicants may use PRM’s standard budget template and should submit a separate budget sheet for each project year.
 Multi-year proposal narratives and budgets can be updated yearly upon submission of new noncompeting single year proposal narrative template with an updated budget, each year.

 Page limits: Multi-year proposals using PRM’s multi-year template must be no more than 20 pages in length (Times New Roman 12 point font, one inch margins on all sides).
 If the applicant does not use PRM’s recommended templates, proposals must not exceed 15 pages in length.
 Organizations may choose to attach work plans, activity calendars, and/or logical frameworks as addendums/appendices to the proposal.
 These attachments do not count toward the page limit total however annexes cannot be relied upon as a key source of project information.
 The proposal narrative must be able to stand on its own in the application process.
 Proposals exceeding the page limit will not be considered.

 Multi-year applications selected for funding by PRM will be funded in one year (12- month) increments based on the proposal submitted in the initial application as approved by PRM.
 Continued funding after the initial 12-month award requires the submission of a noncompeting single-year proposal narrative and will be contingent upon available funding, strong performance, and continuing need.
-Year two and three proposals must be submitted by the organization no later than 90 days before the proposed start date of the new cooperative agreement (e.g., if the next project period is to begin on September 1, submit your application by June 1).
+Year two proposals must be submitted by the organization no later than 90 days before the proposed start date of the new cooperative agreement (e.g., if the next project period is to begin on September 1, submit your application by June 1).
 It is strongly recommended that NGOs submit as early as possible after the directed announcement for continuation funding has been issued.
 Late applications will jeopardize continued funding.
 Follow-on year applications are submitted in lieu of responding to PRM’s published call for proposals for those activities.
 Late submissions will jeopardize continued funding.

 Organizations can request single-year and multi-year funding proposal narrative templates by emailing PRM’s NGO Coordinator with the phrase “PRM NGO Templates” in the subject line.